top of page

 2. Summary of “Leda and the Swan”

 The poem is divided into four stanzas, with the last stanza made to appear as if it was broken off halfway through in the third stanza.
 In the first stanza, Yeats gives an account of the initial assault.
-It is clearly described as a sexual assault, where Leda had no consent.
+It is clearly described as a sexual assault, where Leda has no consent.

 The very first phrase in the poem is “A sudden blow.”
 Leda is partly described as resisting in words like “staggering girl” (Line 2).
 Presumably, she staggers because she is trying to escape.
 In Stanza 2, we get a description of what Leda is feeling while she lies still and is forcefully raped by Zeus.
 Significantly, she can feel Zeus’ “strange heart beating where it lies.”

-Stanza 3 describe the conception of Helen of Troy and all that comes after it.
+Stanza 3 describes the conception of Helen of Troy and all that comes after it.
 “The broken wall” refers to the fall of Troy, which occurred after Helen was abducted by Paris — a prince of Troy.
 “Agamemnon dead” also shows how even the most important Greek leader Agamemnon after defeating Troy does not live long enough to enjoy victory.

 Stanza 4 brings us back to the implications of Stanza 2.
 Yeats wonders whether or not a mere mortal like Leda was able to absorb some of the God’s power and envisage the momentous history that this rape would lead to.
 We see this in Lines 14-15: